 Outpatient drug rehab is a therapy-based type of addiction treatment that DOES NOT include on-site living/housing arrangements.
-Outpatient facilities provide general rehab services, such as psychological and behavioral treatment, in a clinical setting.
+Outpatient facilities provide general rehab services, such as psychological and behavioral treatment, in a new start clinical setting.
 These programs give you the freedom to remain in a job or with your family while seeking treatment for drug addiction.

 Who should attend outpatient rehab?
 People who are able to This type of rehab requires a certain level of participation per day or week in group/individual activities, but does not require that you remain at a facility full time.
 Most outpatient rehabs recommend 6-9 hours per week, while more intensive programs include 9+ hours of therapy.